The Babadook Review - The Horrors Of Grief and Trauma

 Do I Recommend The Movie?

-I would give The Babadook 6/.10 and would recommend it to other horror movie fans.
-It has some good moments, and some of you will be rooting for the Babadook as the child, Samuel, is highly annoying, but it also adds to the story with regards to the mother, as well.
+It has some good moments, and some of you will be rooting for The Babadook as the child, Samuel, is highly annoying in a purposeful way, but it also adds to the story with regards to the mother, as well.
 But shit, I'd go fucking crazy having to put up with him 24/7.

 But seriously, it captures the psychological toll of grief and trauma really well, portraying the lasting impact it can have on individuals and their relationships.
 It is more than watchable and decent.
-6/10.
+[The Babadook on IMDB.]

 Let me know your thoughts on the movie in the comments or connect with me on Twitter and Instagram or my Facebook page.